spf13/spf13.com/content/presentation/7-biggest-mistakes-in-go.md

 tags:
 - go
 - development
-title: 7 Common mistakes in Go and when to avoid them
+title: 7 Common mistakes in Go and when to avoid them – Gotham Go
 topics:
 - Development
 - golang